menu

 People

-One of the unique characteristics of the Borchert Field West neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.2% of the neighborhoods in America.
+The Borchert Field West neighborhood stands out for having an average per capita income lower than 97.2% of the neighborhoods in the United States.
 The Borchert Field West neighborhood also has a greater percentage of children living in poverty (71.8%) than found in 98.7% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 In addition, whether by choice, divorce, or unplanned pregnancy, single moms may have the toughest job in the book.
 NeighborhoodScout's exclusive analysis reveals that the Borchert Field West neighborhood has more single mother households than 95.3% of the neighborhoods in the U.S. Often high concentrations of single mother homes can be a strong indicator of family and social issues such as poverty, high rates of school dropouts, crime, and other societal problems.